Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Archive/020/Chapter020-draft7.md

 "Which is exactly why we can't walk away," Greta replied, her grip tightening on Lin's hands.
 "Some things are worth the risk."

-The clan feast continued around them—conversations and laughter mixing with night sounds and distant music.
+The clan feast continued beyond their circle—conversations and laughter mixing with night sounds and distant music.
 But Lin now understood what she was witnessing.
 Not celebration but defiance.
 Not cultural preservation but desperate attempts to maintain fragments of essential knowledge that might be all standing between their communities and complete magical collapse.

 Tomorrow they would return to Church territories where this systematic destruction continued, presented as spiritual progress.
 But now they carried the weight of truth.